healthbadge/episimmer/examples/Interaction_Spaces/Scheduled_SEYAR_Interactions/README.md

 # Scheduled_SEYAR_Interactions
 This example builds over the Scheduled SEYAR model.
-It uses interactions, constructs in Episimmeer to define contact between two agents, to influence the transmission of disease between states.
+It uses interaction constructs in Episimmer to define contact between two agents, to influence the transmission of disease between states.

+The file interactions_list.txt contains all the interactions between the agents.

+## Additional Information
 The interactions are unidirectional, hence we have to specify two interactions to depict bidirectional contact between any two agents.

-## interactions_list.txt
-Contains the number of interactions followed by the interactions themselves specified as:
-        Agent: Interacting Agent

-## Running Scheduled_SEYAR_Interactions
-To run code from current directory :

-		cd examples/Interaction_Spaces
-		python ../src/Main.py Scheduled_SEYAR_Interactions